purescript-contrib/purescript-media-types/docs/README.md

-# `purescript-media-types` Documentation
+# Media Types Documentation

-This directory contains documentation for `purescript-media-types`.
+This directory contains documentation for `media-types`.
 If you are interested in contributing new documentation, please read the [contributor guidelines](../CONTRIBUTING.md) and [What Nobody Tells You About Documentation](https://documentation.divio.com) for help getting started.